argoproj-labs/hera/docs/getting-started/walk-through/loops.md

         )
 ```

 Now, we need to replace the value of the `message` argument.
-In Argo, you would use the `"{{item}}"` expression syntax,
+In Argo, you would use the `{{item}}` expression syntax,
-which is also what we use in Hera:
+which is also what we use in Hera (within a string):

 ```py
         echo(